myspace-nu/resLoader/README.md

 *Note that onComplete is called regardless of the test is evaluted to true or false, i.e. in the example the code will be executed even if jQuery has been loaded earlier on the page*

-If you include different resources to the same html out and there is a chance that several of the resources include for example jQuery you can solve this by loading these scripts synchronously like this.
+If you include different resources to the same html out and there is a chance that several of the resources include for example jQuery you can solve this by loading these scripts in blocking mode like this.

     <script src="/path/to/resLoad.min.js"></script>
 	<script type="text/javascript">
 		var loader = new resLoader();
 		loader.load([
-			{ url:"//code.jquery.com/jquery-3.3.1.min.js", unless:window.jQuery, async:false }
+			{ url:"//code.jquery.com/jquery-3.3.1.min.js", unless:window.jQuery, blocking:true }
 		]);
 	</script>
 	...
-    <script src="/path/to/resLoad.min.js"></script>
 	<script type="text/javascript">
 		var loader = new resLoader();
 		loader.load([
-			{ url:"//code.jquery.com/jquery-3.3.1.min.js", unless:window.jQuery, async:false } // jQuery will not be loaded a second time in this example.
+			{ url:"//code.jquery.com/jquery-3.3.1.min.js", unless:window.jQuery, blocking:true }
 		]);
 	</script>

+*In the example, jQuery will not be loaded a second time*

 ## Options
 **url** - Resource urls to be loaded [array or string]